scalatra/scalatra-website/guides/views.md

 <div class="alert alert-info">
 <span class="badge badge-info"><i class="icon-flag icon-white"></i></span>
-If you're coming from a dynamic language, pay attention to this next bit, because it'll surprise you: you need to explicitly declare variables inside your views.
+If you're coming from a dynamic language, pay attention to this next bit, because it may surprise you: you need to explicitly declare variables inside your views.
 </div>

-Scalate templates are strongly typed (except for Mustache, which isn't).
-This makes them extremely fast, and helps you get more productive by letting the compiler tell you when something's wrong.
+As mentioned previously, Scalate templates are strongly typed (except for Mustache, which isn't).
+This makes them extremely fast, and helps your productivity by letting the compiler tell you when something's wrong.
 It also means that any controller variables that you want to access in your views need to be explicitly sent to the view by your controller.
 They need to be declared in the views before they can be used.

 View parameters are be passed to your views using a Seq(String, Any) after the path to the template file.
 The simplest example might look like this: